slipstream/SlipStreamUI/README.md

 Here is the list of the static pages currently available, including the static features they support:

+To evaluate them, clone the repository and point your favourite browser to this file.
+The links here should just work.

 A few observations:

 * I've managed to only use accordions for the top level organisation of pages.